Independent Testing Data & Performance Comparisons

 still don't believe us?

-Since 2001, the Rhino Shield team has been dedicated to developing some of the most durable coatings on the market.
+Since 2001, the Rhino Shield team has been dedicated to developing coatings designed for long-term exterior performance.
 This includes ongoing research, product innovation, and testing.

 Independent ASTM testing is the bedrock of our success.
 Utilizing top ASTM laboratories and test facilities ensures both quality and performance.